Eclaizr/space-exploration/README.md

 ```
 Then connect to it: http://localhost:8000 !

-Developed as part of our first-year engineering school project in Computer Science and Networks.
+Developed as part of one of our first-year engineering school projects in networks and computer science.

 By Ruben P. and Claire M.